-Inheriting a specific disease, condition, or trait depends on the type of chromosome that is affected (autosomal or sex chromosome).
+Inheriting a specific disease, condition, or trait depends on the type of chromosome that is affected.
+The two types are autosomal chromosomes and sex chromosomes.
 It also depends on whether the trait is dominant or recessive.

 A mutation in a gene on one of the first 22 nonsex chromosomes can lead to an autosomal disorder.

 Genes come in pairs.
 One gene in each pair comes from the mother, and the other gene comes from the father.
 Recessive inheritance means both genes in a pair must be abnormal to cause disease.
 People with only one defective gene in the pair are called carriers.
+These people are most often not affected with the condition.
 However, they can pass the abnormal gene to their children.

 CHANCES OF INHERITING A TRAIT